 Needless to say, in monsoon time, both rain and moisture will be all around you when traveling in the Himalayas.
 Please ensure that you protect your camera so that it does not expose to moisture or water.
-Also, if you use CPLs on lenses, make sure you are making the right use of it in right light conditions.
+Also, if you use CPLs on lenses, make sure you are making the right use of it in the right light conditions.

 On an overcast or rainy day, CPLs may not make much sense depending on what you are shooting.
 I am just mentioning because I have ruined many times many pictures just because I forgot to take it off in those light conditions.
 Though I am just a newbie, pros do take care of it, I am sure.
 You can read: Do It Yourself: Camera dry box

 Spiti Valley Weather in August or Monsoon Time

-Spiti Valley weather remains cool and pleasant during the monsoon time period or in the month of August.
+Spiti Valley weather remains cool and pleasant during the monsoon period or in August.
 Once you are in Spiti, you can pretty much use light jackets and caps.
 In general, it does not get too cold in monsoon unless it snows.
 Yes, there has been a year when it snowed in August.

 How to visit Spiti in Monsoon